 Vikings travelled to raid and gather riches and slaves.
 Lindisfarne Monastery, York and even Paris fell victim to Vikings going "Vikinging".

 Vikings also travelled to trade, this is why Viking artefacts can be found in countries all over the world.

 Finally Vikings travelled to conquer and settle.
 It is believed that farming conditions in Scandinavia did not provide enough food to support the population, forcing them to spread further afield.

-Vikings would travel on vessels called Longboats (also known as Longships or Dragon Boats).
-Find out more about Longboats here.
+Vikings would travel on vessels called Longships (or Dragon Boats).
+Find out more about Longships here.